 Quick Answer

 The U.S. stock market allows investors and traders to grow wealth through capital gains and dividends on shares listed on the NASDAQ and New York Stock Exchange (NYSE).
-As of April 27, 2026, the stock market remains one of the most accessible wealth-building tools available to everyday Americans.
+Both exchanges are regulated by the SEC and remain among the most accessible wealth-building tools available to everyday Americans.

 When companies want to raise capital for operations, they may issue shares of stock in their company.
 Doing so allows investors and traders to buy these shares, which are traded in the stock market.
 Used interchangeably with the term “stock exchange,” two major exchanges lead the stock market in the United States: the NASDAQ and the New York Stock Exchange.
 Buyers and sellers use these two venues to purchase or sell shares of public companies.